Spring Break Vancouver 2026: What To Do & Where To Stay

 Vancouver is a fantastic Spring Break destination, and staying in the heart of the city offers easy access to museums and galleries, outdoor escapes, and exceptional local dining and shopping destinations.

 Vancouver is a highly walkable city, especially its downtown core, so you can get to many places on foot.
-For further destinations, use the city’s excellent public transit system, including the TransLink and SeaBus buses and the SkyTrain light rail system; rideshare services are also available in Vancouver.
+The ferry and public transit, including the TransLink and SeaBus buses and the SkyTrain light rail system, can get you nearly anywhere you want to go.
+Rideshare services are also available.